Disfranchisement after the Reconstruction era: Successful challenges

-Civil Rights Movement
+Civil rights movement

 The NAACP's steady progress with individual cases was thwarted by southern Democrats' continuing resistance and passage of new statutory barriers to blacks' exercising the franchise.
 Through the 1950s and 1960s, private citizens enlarged the effort by becoming activists throughout the South, led by many black churches and their leaders, and joined by both young and older activists from northern states.
-Nonviolent confrontation and demonstrations were mounted in numerous Southern cities, often provoking a violent reactions by white bystanders and authorities.
-The moral crusade of the Civil Rights Movement gained national media coverage, attention across the country, and growing national demand for change.
+Nonviolent confrontation and demonstrations were mounted in numerous Southern cities, often provoking violent reactions by white bystanders and authorities.
+The moral crusade of the civil rights movement gained national media coverage, attention across the country, and a growing national demand for change.

 Widespread violence against the Freedom Riders in 1961, which was covered by television and newspapers, the murders of activists in Alabama in 1963 gained support for the activists' cause at the national level.
 President John F. Kennedy introduced civil rights legislation to Congress in 1963 before he was assassinated.

 President Lyndon B. Johnson took up the charge.
 In January 1964, Johnson met with civil rights leaders.
 On January 8, during his first State of the Union address, Johnson asked Congress to "let this session of Congress be known as the session which did more for civil rights than the last hundred sessions combined."
 On January 23, 1964, the 24th Amendment to the U.S. Constitution, prohibiting the use of poll taxes in national elections, was ratified with the approval of South Dakota, the 38th state to do so.

 On June 21, 1964, civil rights workers Michael Schwerner, Andrew Goodman, and James Chaney, disappeared in Neshoba County, Mississippi.
 The three were volunteers aiding in the registration of black voters as part of the Mississippi Freedom Summer Project.
 Forty-four days later the Federal Bureau of Investigation recovered their bodies from an earthen dam where they were buried.
-The Neshoba County deputy sheriff Cecil Price and 16 others, all Ku Klux Klan members, were indicted for the murders; seven were convicted.
+The Neshoba County Deputy Sheriff Cecil Price and 16 others, all Ku Klux Klan members, were indicted for the murders; seven were convicted.
 The investigation also revealed the bodies of several black men, whose deaths had never been revealed or prosecuted by white law enforcement officials.